Wahya Cirlce

 Olumo Rock

 Olumo rock sits in the heart of Abeokuta – a name which means 'under the rock'.
-It serves as home to many caves and shrines.
+It serves as home to many caves and shrines for the Ekba people.
 Olumo means “all troubles (and sufferings) are over”.
-Olumo rock was turned into a tourist site in 1976 and was commissioned by Chief Olusegun Obasanjo in February 3rd 2006.
+Olumo rock was turned into a tourist site in 1976 and was commissioned by Chief Olusegun Obasanjo on February 3rd 2006.

 If this rock could talk, it would have amazing stories of time to tell.
 It has magick energy to boot.

-Take a moment and see if you can find out anything more about this place!
+Take a moment and see if you can find out anything more about this ancient place!

 Yoruba: Olodumare